ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2.3.1- Antenna offsets
 ^^^^^^^^^^^^^^^^^^^^^^

-Most important for filter performance is to make sure that your antenna offsets are properly configured.
-If these are not properly configured, the GQ7 filter may never become fully stable, and if they are not very accurate, our heading and position performance will suffer.
+The most important configuration step for filter performance is to make sure that your antenna offsets are properly configured.
+If these are not properly configured, the GQ7 filter may never become fully stable and the heading and position performance will suffer.
 Luckily, we have them setup in the robot description, so we just need to tell the driver to go look them up.
-To assist with this, we will also tell the GQ7 filter to look for errors within 10cm and correct for them.
+To further refine the antenna lever arm offset estimates, we will also tell the GQ7 filter to autocalibrate antenna offset error with a max error of 10cm.

 .. code-block:: yaml